Superalgos/Superalgos/README.md

 * [Superalgos Protocol V0.1 - the Long Version, for Beginner Traders](https://medium.com/superalgos/superalgos-protocol-v0-1-the-long-version-for-beginner-traders-f293f1cc6c13).

-The Designer provides a Graphic User Interface for traders to input the _rules_ and _formulas_ that determine the behavior of strategies.
+The Designer provides a graphic user interface (GUI) for traders to input the _rules_ and _formulas_ that determine the behavior of strategies.
 Traders need to define the rules to _trigger on_ and _trigger off_ each strategy, to _take a position_, to manage _take profit_ targets and _stops_.

 ### Situations and Conditions